 Lyric strives to make the opera experience accessible for all patrons by providing services for those who may need assistance.
 Services include accessible seating for those in wheelchairs, FM and Telecoil loop assisted listening devices, touch tours, audio-described performances, braille and large-print programs, high-powered opera glasses, accessible restrooms, and automatic exterior doors.
 For services offered at the Lyric Opera House click on the links below.

 Services for patrons who are deaf or hard of hearing

 Services for patrons who are blind or have low vision

 For information on other accessible performances in Chicago, see the Chicago Cultural Accessibility Consortium's Access Calendar.

-Please call Lyric's Audience Services department at 312.827.5600 if you have questions or would like to purchase tickets over the phone.
+Please call Lyric's Audience Services department at 312.827.5600 (firstname.lastname@example.org) if you have any specific questions, requests, or would like to purchase tickets over the phone.
 All of our representatives can assist you in finding a seat location and services to fit your needs.
-If you have specific questions about disability accommodation requests, please contact Nora O'Malley, Director of Facility Operations, at 312.827.3577 or by email at firstname.lastname@example.org.

 Elevators are available to all above-ground floors of the Opera House.